Flank/flank-dashboard/readme.md

 ### Core

-Provides a common classes to use within Metrics applications.
+A Dart package that provides a common classes to use within Metrics applications.

 ### Firebase

-Stores configurations for Firestore, Firebase Cloud Functions and deployment on Firebase Hosting.
+A Firestore instance that provides the Firestore, Firebase Cloud Functions services and ability to deploy the application on Firebase Hosting.
+Also, provides an Analytics service used to gather and store the analytics data (this service is optional and may not be configured during deployment).

+Firebase Analytics is optional and may not be configured during deployment.

 ### Flutter Web